 Alee Peoples DECOY (2017, 11 min, 16mm)

 “Watching celluloid requires coming together with a bunch of strangers, sharing sights and sounds in a darkened room, maybe making a friend.
 More than a showcase for the moving image, the Light Field Festival proposes a view of art as a way to be together with other people creatively, while also suggesting that art’s potential for inclusivity increases the more it experiments and deviates from normal experience.
 Along with other works, Alee People’s suburban nightmare, DECOY, suggests the all-too-real terrors of the carceral state.”

 – Patrick Harrison, “Gathering Momentum: Light Field 2017”

 Anita Thacher LOST / IN MEMORIAM (2010, 7.5 min, digital)

 “An ode to deceased women poets, beset with the burdens of motherhood and household, but nonetheless committed to expression of ideas, emotions, language, and art.
 Anita’s empathy for her subjects runs through this film and her other works like a silver current.” –Grahame Weinbren, “Anita Thacher Remembrance”

 Total running time: ca. 70 min.

-This program is partially funded by NYSCA through the Millennium Film Workshop, publisher of the Millennium Film Journal and a 50X50 screening.
+This program is partially funded by NYSCA through the Millennium Film Workshop, affiliated with Millennium Film Journal and 50X50 screening.